lincolnkinley/PointCloud_DynamicObjectFinder/README.md

 Requirements
 ===============================================
-	1) ROS Kinetic Desktop Install
+	1) ROS Kinetic Desktop-Full Install
 	2) Python 2.7.x
-	3) OpenCV for Python (pip install opencv-python)
+	3) OpenCV for Python (pip install opencv-python) (OpenCV should come with ROS as well)
+	4) Scipy (sudo apt-get install python-scipy)

 This software was developed for ROS Kinetic.
 Newer versions of ROS should work